bababumBab/Project-3/README.md

 ## Challenges

 - Biggest challenge was to work on the most complex component of the project - Hub Page.
 We assigned different features amongst the team.
 Putting together all of our code was the more interesting and rewarding challenge, but a challenge not to be repeated.
+- Manipulating the limited data received from the FACEIT API in order to create some valuable content for our app.
+- Finding another suitable API to work alongside the FACEIT API.